sonyarianto/sony-ak-knowledge-center/How to install Redis on CentOS.md

 cd redis-stable
 make
 ```
-Read here for proper install on initscripts http://redis.io/topics/quickstart
+Follow steps for proper installation using `initscripts` on http://redis.io/topics/quickstart

-When this command `sudo update-rc.d redis_6379 defaults` failed then modify the header
+When you type this command `sudo update-rc.d redis_6379 defaults` and you failed then modify the header of file
 ```
 /etc/init.d/redis_6379
 ```